-Generally, commercial air travel during pregnancy is considered safe for women who have healthy pregnancies.
-Still, if you're pregnant, it's best to check with your health care provider before you fly.
+Generally, commercial air travel before week 36 of pregnancy is considered safe for women who have healthy pregnancies.
+Still, if you're pregnant, check with your health care provider before you fly.

-Your health care provider might caution against air travel if your pregnancy is considered high risk or you're at risk of preterm labor.
-Similarly, your health care provider might restrict travel of any type after 36 weeks of pregnancy.
+Your health care provider might caution against air travel if you're experiencing pregnancy complications that might be worsened by air travel or require emergency care.
+The duration of the flight also should be considered.
+Similarly, your health care provider and many airlines might restrict travel after 36 weeks of pregnancy.

-If your health care provider approves air travel and you have flexibility in your travel plans, the best time to fly might be in the middle of your pregnancy — about weeks 14 to 28.
-This is when you're likely to feel your best, and the risks of miscarriage and premature labor are the lowest.
+If your health care provider approves air travel and your plans are flexible, the best time to fly might be during your second trimester.
+This is when the risks of common pregnancy emergencies are the lowest.

 When you fly:

 - Check the airline's policy about air travel during pregnancy.
 Guidelines for pregnant women might vary by carrier and destination.